hsemple/pythongis_tutorials/docs/source/terrain_analysis.rst

-Generating Hillshades
+Hillshades
 -------------------------

 Hillshades are used in terrain analysis to give elevation data a 3-dimensional appearance thereby making it easier to visualize variations in topography.
 Hillshades are also frequently used in GIS and Cartography as underlays to make other kinds of data more visually interesting.
-Google Maps use hillshades extensivelly to portray terrain features of the earth.
+As shown in the illustration below, Google Maps use hillshades extensivelly to portray terrain features of the earth.

 .. image:: img/google_hillshade_map.png